Deep electric field predictions by drift-reduced Braginskii theory with plasma-neutral interactions based upon experimental images of boundary turbulence

-Going forward, there are several extensions possible in translating these calculations towards empirical validation in magnetic confinement fusion devices to uncover new physics.
-For example, once geometric effects arising from the poloidal magnetic field are inserted into the deep learning framework (and tested using modern 3-dimensional codes \cite{3D_geometry_1,3D_geometry_2,giacomin2021gbs}), the predictions from drift-reduced Braginskii theory can be directly compared to available experimental poloidal electric field measurements on turbulent scales, e.g. from probes \cite{mccarthy_thesis}.
-Such experimental information can then even be used to invert our computational technique to potentially begin learning missing or misrepresented physical terms (e.g. anomalous transport coefficients, source functions).
-The development of edge turbulence diagnostics with wide coverage, e.g. probe arrays \cite{TCV_probe,Shao_2018}, capable of comprehensively measuring radial and poloidal electric fields is thus imperative as it could significantly aid validation efforts especially if magnetically connected with the GPI emission cloud \cite{mathews2022deep}.
-We also underline that the presently used inferences of $n_e$ and $T_e$ come from assuming that the images from which they were inferred are representative of a 2-dimensional $(R,Z)$-aligned plane.
-In fact, the images are the result of sightline-averaging, which leads to some spatial smearing.
-If the vertically-stacked gas tubes utilized for GPI were oriented with the pitch angle of the local magnetic field, then the existing deep learning methodology, which assumes field-aligned 2D observations of $n_e$ and $T_e$, could be directly applied to better approximate the tokamak geometry with the reduced turbulence model.
-While such diagnostic adjustments are no longer possible on the retired Alcator C-Mod, they can be enacted on existing and upcoming fusion devices.
-We also point out that the time-dependent 2-dimensional $n_e$ and $T_e$ are based upon generalized collisional radiative constraints that are agnostic to any turbulence model.
-This permits the self-consistent learning of time-dependent 2-dimensional profiles for neutral species such as atomic and molecular deuterium \cite{coroado2021selfconsistent} via application of existing Monte Carlo transport codes \cite{STOTLER_time_dependent_DEGAS2}, which could be playing a significant role---as exemplified above by ionization of atomic helium---and can be added into our computational framework akin to that used here for helium.
-By isolating these effects such as the broadening of turbulent field amplitudes and shearing rates due to atomic helium, we can quantitatively identify essential physics in the development of effective reduced turbulence models.
+Going forward, we point out that the time-dependent 2-dimensional $n_e$ and $T_e$ are based upon generalized collisional radiative constraints that are agnostic to any turbulence model.
+This permits the first ever self-consistent learning of time-dependent 2-dimensional profiles for neutral species such as atomic and molecular deuterium \cite{coroado2021selfconsistent} via application of existing Monte Carlo transport codes \cite{STOTLER_time_dependent_DEGAS2}, which could be playing a significant role---as exemplified above by ionization of atomic helium---and can be added into our computational framework for model validation efforts with fuller fidelity to experiment.
+By isolating these effects such as the broadening of electric field amplitudes and shearing rates due to atomic helium, we can quantitatively identify essential physics in the development of effective reduced turbulence models.
 Overall, this Letter illustrates a novel pathway towards uncovering unobserved dynamics in experimental fusion plasmas which are conventionally difficult to diagnose.
-Further, by making no explicit assumptions on boundary conditions for turbulent fields within the physics-informed deep learning framework, we are now able to precisely test the nonlinear impacts of approximations (e.g. neglecting time-dependent neutrals) on plasma dynamics in these chaotic systems.
+Further, by making no explicit assumptions on boundary conditions for turbulent fields within the physics-informed deep learning framework, we are now able to precisely test the nonlinear impacts of critical approximations (e.g. neglecting time-dependent neutral sources) on plasma dynamics in these chaotic systems.